Metamorphic rock: Origin

 Metamorphic rocks form one of the three great divisions of rock types.
 They are distinguished from igneous rocks, which form from molten magma, and sedimentary rocks, which form from sediments eroded from existing rock or precipitated chemically from bodies of water.

 Metamorphic rocks are formed when existing rock is transformed physically or chemically at elevated temperature, without actually melting to any great degree.
 The importance of heating in the formation of metamorphic rock was first noted by the pioneering Scottish naturalist, James Hutton, who is often described as the father of modern geology.
 Hutton wrote in 1795 that some rock beds of the Scottish Highlands had originally been sedimentary rock but had been transformed by great heat.

 Hutton also speculated that pressure was important in metamorphism.
 This hypothesis was tested by his friend, James Hall, who sealed chalk into a makeshift pressure vessel constructed from a cannon barrel and heated it in an iron foundry furnace.
 Hall found that this produced a material strongly resembling marble, rather than the usual quicklime produced by heating of chalk in the open air.
 French geologists subsequently added metasomatism, the circulation of fluids through buried rock, to the list of processes that help bring about metamorphism.
 However, metamorphism can take place without metasomatism (isochemical metamorphism) or at depths of just a few hundred meters where pressures are relatively low (for example, in contact metamorphism).

-Metamorphic processes change the texture or mineral composition of the metamorphosed rock.

 Mineralogical changes

 Metasomatism can change the bulk composition of a rock.
 Hot fluids circulating through pore space in the rock can dissolve existing minerals and precipitate new minerals.
 Dissolved substances are transported out of the rock by the fluids while new substances are brought in by fresh fluids.
 This can obviously change the mineral makeup of the rock.

 However, changes in the mineral composition can take place even when the bulk composition of the rock does not change.
 This is possible because all minerals are stable only within certain limits of temperature, pressure, and chemical environment.
 For example, at atmospheric pressure, the mineral kyanite transforms to andalusite at a temperature of about 190 C. Andalusite, in turn, transforms to sillimanite when the temperature reaches about 800 C. All three have the identical composition, Al2SiO5.
 Likewise, forsterite is stable over a broad range of pressure and temperature in marble, but is converted to pyroxene at elevated pressure and temperature in more silicate-rich rock containing plagioclase, with which the forsterite reacts chemically.

-Many complex high-temperature reactions may take place between minerals without them melting, and each mineral assemblage produced provides us with a clue as to the temperatures and pressures at the time of metamorphism.
+Many complex high-temperature reactions may take place between minerals without them melting, and each mineral assemblage produced indicates the temperatures and pressures at the time of metamorphism.
 These reactions are possible because of rapid diffusion of atoms at elevated temperature.
 Pore fluid between mineral grains can be an important medium through which atoms are exchanged.